 Publicity Director: Jim McCormick reported that Facebook is up and running.
 The objective is to reach out to potential members.
 He has pictures of various of our activity events posted on the site.

 Jim stated that we had 26 events within branch 116 in July.
-These should be excellent location to promote Branch 116.
+These should be excellent location??? to promote Branch 116.
 Jim distributed a proposal for “Inter-changeable Posters for SIR Branch 116 Events”.
 Jim’s proposal was very well received by the BEC.
 A Motion was made by Norm Alberts and Seconded by Al Satake to get quotes and purchase 4 posters for +/- $500.
 The Motion was approved.

 Big Sir Report: Jerry stated that the State SIR Convention will be held August 20, 21.